BenMatheja/matheja.me/_posts/2020-04-10-secure-your-services-with-traefik-and-google-oauth.md

 date: 2020-04-10 11:19 +0200
 posts: development traefik container docker
 ---
-Hobby projects tend to grow.
+Hobby projects tend to grow, so is the need to have proper authentification in place.

-As things grew bigger, the need to have proper authentification in place constantly rises.
+With the use of Containers and Orchestration Tools such as `docker-compose` you can bring up entire ELK stacks within seconds.

-With the use of Containers and Orchestration Tools such as `docker-compose` you can bring up an entire ELK stack within seconds.
-Still the setup will feature non-protected Kibana installation.
-This argument holds for Grafana and other Web-applications as well.
-Luckily there is a solution for Traefik.
+Still the setup will feature non-protected installations.
+Luckily there is a solution for Traefik my edge router of choice.
 I want to show some of the key parts to get it working.
 <!--more-->

 ## Setup